-SAB members meet weekly with Center leadership and participate in periodic skills development seminars that focus on topics like grant proposal writing, public speaking, social media, and more.
-The Board is a year-long February 2018 to February 2019 commitment that continues throughout the spring, summer and fall semesters.
+SAB members meet weekly with Center leadership and participate in skills development seminars that focus on topics like grant proposal writing, public speaking, social media, and more.
+The Board is a year-long February 2020 to February 2021 commitment that continues throughout the spring, summer and fall semesters.

 All JD and LLM students are welcome to apply!

 Yara Calcaño is a 2L at American University Washington College of Law.
 She graduated from Rutgers University with a degree in Cultural Anthropology and minors in Latin American Studies and Psychology.
 Prior to WCL, she worked as a Legal Assistant for Latin America and Africa at the Center for Reproductive Rights where she assisted in the global program's international litigation and advocacy.
 She currently serves as the IACHR Editor on the Human Rights Brief, the Director of Social Advocacy for the Black Law Students Association, and a 2L Senator for the Student Bar Association.

 Corrin Chow is a 2L at American University Washington College of Law.
 She graduated from the Macaulay Honors College program at CUNY City College where she double majored in International Relations & Political Science.
 She served twice in Mpumalanga, South Africa as a volunteer advocate for Hands at Work in Africa, a non-profit supporting community-based organizations among the most vulnerable.
 Prior to law school, she interned with the Collin County District Attorney’s Office.